 internet at home so a group email was not an option.
 I didn’t see Dulce

-and Gloria (Casa LAMB household staff) and I thought I
+and Gloria (Casa LAMB household staff) and I thought I should call them.

 No need, they were already cooking for an indeterminate number of